kwohlfahrt/computer-notes/documentation/guides/git.rst

 Adding Changes
 --------------

 Adding changes is a two-step process with git.
+The first adds changes you have made to a staging area, and the second assigns them to a commit, which is a group of changes in a project's history.
+Once changes have been committed, they can be shared with other users.

 Staging
 ~~~~~~~